 by

-Here in the United States, one of our nation's foundational documents, the Preamble to the Declaration of Independence, states that "we are endowed by our Creator with certain inalienable rights, life, liberty and the pursuit of happiness."
-This was penned in 1776, and since then, we Americans have been seriously and zealously pursuing happiness with greater vigor than perhaps all other people on the face of God's green earth!
+One of America's foundational documents, the Preamble to the Declaration of Independence, states that "we are endowed by our Creator with certain inalienable rights, life, liberty and the pursuit of happiness."
+This was penned in 1776, and since then, Americans have been seriously and zealously pursuing forms of happiness with greater vigor than perhaps all other people on the face of God's green earth!

-Perhaps the pursuit of happiness has reached a peak in terms of the greatest numbers in history diligently chasing after it.
-Americans, however, do not stand alone in this because this pursuit is an innate drive found in every man's very nature.
-It does not matter what race we are, when we lived, whether we are well-educated or ignorant, skilled, semi-skilled or unskilled, male or female, tall or short, healthy or diseased, wealthy, middle class or poor.
+Perhaps the pursuit of happiness has peaked in terms of the number of people diligently chasing after it.
+However, Americans do not stand alone in this because this pursuit is an innate drive found in every man's nature.
+It does not matter what race we are, when we live, whether we are well-educated or ignorant, skilled, semi-skilled or unskilled, male or female, tall or short, healthy or diseased, wealthy, middle class or poor.
 Everyone wants to be happy and seeks it in varying ways and intensities.

 Solomon and Joy

-King Solomon conducted a series of experiments in a quest to discover by practical experience and analysis how to get the most and best out of life.
-His experiments included some of the these very areas just mentioned above.
-As Solomon described the parameters of his search for meaning in life, he used words that are translated into English as "mirth," "laughter" and "pleasure," all of which we normally associate with joy.
-Even more interesting is that the word translated "pleasure" in Ecclesiastes 2:1 is the Hebrew word simha, the word most frequently translated as "joy" throughout the Old Testament.
+Through practical experience and analysis, King Solomon conducted a series of experiments to discover how to get the most and best out of life.
+His experiments included some of these very areas mentioned above.
+As Solomon described the parameters of his quest for meaning in life, he used words that are translated into English as "mirth," "laughter," and "pleasure," all of which we normally associate with joy.
+Even more interesting is that the word translated as "mirth" in Ecclesiastes 2:1 is the Hebrew word simha, which is often translated as "joy" throughout the Old Testament.

 Ecclesiastes 2:1-11 records: